 The borders are still closed to non-nationals except holders of highly qualified work permits.
 Visa exemptions are suspended.

 The Ministries of National Defense and Public Securities has strengthened border control by temporarily suspending inbound commercial flights.
 Only charter flights for special case of diplomats, technical experts, experts, investors and Vietnamese retuning home are still authorized to enter Vietnam.

 Domestic flights and domestic tourism have resumed but interstate travel passengers must complete an online health declaration.

 On arrival (for national and non-national with special visas), a negative Covid-19 test is required and a health screening procedure is conducted at the airport.
-Travelers must stay in quarantine for 14 days in dedicated centers (at the expense of the traveler).
+Travelers must stay in quarantine in dedicated centers (at the expense of the traveler).